dennisgonzOV/MasteryMap/replit.md

 - **Assessment Code Sharing**: 5-letter share code system for students to access assessments, replacing URL-based sharing for improved security.

 ### Design Decisions
-- **Modularity**: Focus on domain-driven structure, service layer pattern, and modular schema definition to improve code organization and facilitate updates.
+- **Domain-Driven Architecture**: Backend organized into domain modules (`server/domains/auth/`) with clear separation of concerns: storage, service, and controller layers
+- **Modularity**: Each domain contains its own storage interface, business logic service, and Express router for complete encapsulation
+- **Service Layer Pattern**: Business logic separated from route handlers and database operations for better testability and maintainability
-- **UI/UX**: Clean, intuitive interface inspired by Apple's design principles, prioritizing ease of use for educators and students.
+- **UI/UX**: Clean, intuitive interface inspired by Apple's design principles, prioritizing ease of use for educators and students

 ## External Dependencies